EliriaT/CS-Labs/Lab1/REPORT.md

 Vigenere cypher is an improvement of the last two, because it is a polyalphabetic cypher.
 It uses two letters to generete the encrypted letter.
 It makes use of a key, and then the key is repeated till the length of the plaintext.
 The encrypted letter is the result of summing the letter of the key at position i, plus the the letter of plaintext at position i modulo 26.

-Playfair cypher is a digraph substitution which encrypts digraphs, in each iteration
+Playfair cypher is a digraph substitution which encrypts digraphs in each iteration, instead of single letters.It initially creates a key-table of 5 * 5 matrix.
+The matrix contains alphabets that act as the key for encryption of the plaintext.
+Note that any alphabet should not be repeated.
+Another point to note that there are 26 alphabets and we have only 25 blocks to put a letter inside it.
+Therefore, one letter is excess so, a letter will be omitted (usually J) from the matrix.
+Nevertheless, the plaintext contains J, then J is replaced by I. It means treat I and J as the same letter, accordingly.

 ## Objectives: